On Campus Advertising Made Easy: Directly Reaching the Next Generation

 Digital Banners and Print Ads

-Place your digital ads on high-traffic campus pages like the student portal, course registration sites, and dining hall menus.
+Digital banners catch students’ eyes on high-traffic campus pages like the student portal, course registration sites, and dining hall menus.
 Students check these pages daily, giving your brand repeated exposure.
 A study showed that campus website ads get 5x more clicks than typical online ads because students trust their school’s digital spaces.

 Leveraging Diag Boards

-Diag boards—those standalone signs placed in high-traffic campus areas—grab attention from students rushing between classes.
+Diag boards (those standalone signs placed in high-traffic campus areas) grab attention from students rushing between classes.
 These physical displays work because they’re impossible to scroll past or block.

-TheUniversity of Michigan’s campus advertising guidelines show how diag boards can be placed strategically near dining halls, student unions, and main walkways.
+The University of Michigan’s campus advertising guidelines show how diag boards can be placed strategically near student unions and main walkways.
 These locations guarantee hundreds or thousands of student impressions daily.

 Keep your diag board designs bold and readable from 10-15 feet away.
 Use large text, bright colors that match your brand, and clear calls to action.
 The average student will glance at your sign for less than three seconds, so make those seconds count.